kcarriedo/zoom-service/README.md

 # Installation

 ## Basics
-**Download the `ZoomService.swift` file and add it into your app manually.** ZoomService currently utilizes the [singleton pattern](https://sourcemaking.com/design_patterns/singleton), so it is able to be referenced from anywhere in your app.
+**Download the `ZoomService.swift` file and add it into your app manually.** Zoom Service currently utilizes the [singleton pattern](https://sourcemaking.com/design_patterns/singleton), so it is able to be referenced from anywhere in your app.

 Your app must first already have MobileRTC installed.
-For instructions on how to install MobileRTC into your app, Follow the `Deployment` section from the [Zoom documentation](https://github.com/zoom/zoom-sdk-ios/blob/master/doc/Zoom%20iOS%20MobileRTC.pdf).
+For instructions on how to install MobileRTC into your app, Follow the [Zoom MobileRTC guide](https://github.com/george-lim/zoom-sdk-guide).

 ## Sample App
-There is a sample app with ZoomService integrated available on [GitHub](https://github.com/george-lim/zoom-service-sample-app).
-Feel free to download the app and explore the usage of ZoomService.
+There is a sample app with Zoom Service already integrated available on [GitHub](https://github.com/george-lim/zoom-service-sample-app).
+Feel free to download the app and explore the usage of Zoom Service.

 # Usage
+Open up Xcode and launch the sample app.
+Navigate to `ZoomService.swift`.
+We need to fill in the data required by the ZoomAPI struct.

 ## MobileRTC Authentication
 If you haven't already, [sign up](https://zoom.us/developer) for a Zoom Developer account which provides access to the Zoom REST API, Desktop SDKs, and most importantly, the MobileRTC stacks.

-Choose the iOS MobileRTC Stack option once you have signed in, and under the credential tab, copy the APP Key and APP Secret into the `appKey` and `appSecret` into the ZoomService `ZoomAPI` struct.
+Choose the iOS MobileRTC Stack option once you have signed in, and under the credential tab, copy the APP Key and APP Secret into the `appKey` and `appSecret` into the `ZoomAPI` struct.
 The direct link to the credentials page is found [here](https://zoom.us/developer/ios/credential).

 Finally, in your `AppDelegate.swift` file, add the line `ZoomService.sharedInstance.authenticateSDK()` in your `didFinishLaunchingWithOptions` function and you should be set.